Last Updated on November 20, 2019

 Comminuted fracture pattern

-Some patients, especially those with stress fracture or minimal trauma may present with pain and inability to bear weight
+Some patients, especially those with a stress fracture or minimal trauma may present with pain and inability to bear weight

-Examination would reveal swelling, contusions, blisters or open wounds depending on the severity of the injury.
+The examination would reveal swelling, contusions, blisters or open wounds depending on the severity of the injury.

 Compartment syndrome can occur and should always be examined for.

 Anteroposterior and lateral views are basic x-rays.
-Oblique views may be considered when fracture configuration is not clear.
+Oblique views may be considered when the fracture configuration is not clear.

 Intra-articular extension of the fracture lines should be deliberately looked for.
 Tibia plateau integrity should always be checked.

 It is not required in routine.
-It is quite sensitive to confirm or rule out intra-articular fracture.
+It is quite sensitive to confirm or rule out an intra-articular fracture.

 Treatment of Proximal Tibia Fractures

 Open fractures and those with compartment syndrome require emergency surgery.